Generating Robust and Efficient Networks Under Targeted Attacks: Results

-To analyze the robustness of each set, a plot of $s(Q)$ versus $Q$ is shown in Fig.~\ref{plotR}.
-In this plot, the area below each curve represents the cost function $R$ for each set.
-As expected, the Robustness set shows a bigger area ($23\%$ of increase), keeping a considerable size on the largest cluster of connected nodes after several attacks.
-Indeed, Schneider et al.~\cite{Schneider11} obtained an improvement of almost $75\%$ for this cost function, but by using a much more exhaustive approach: their search stops after $10.000$ edge-swaps without increase in $R$.
-Therefore, our results show that it is possible to increase already the network robustness using less computational effort.
-Moreover, it is interesting to note also that the curve for the Integral Efficiency set has only a slightly smaller area than $R$'s one.
+To analyze the robustness of each set, a plot of $s(Q)$ versus $Q$ is shown in Fig.~\ref{plotR}, in which the area below each curve represents $R$ for each set.
+As expected, the Robustness set shows a bigger area ($23\%$ of increase), keeping a considerable size of the LCC after several attacks.
+Indeed, Schneider et al.~\cite{Schneider2011} obtained an improvement of almost $75\%$ for this cost function, but by using a much more exhaustive approach: their search stops after $10.000$ edge-swaps without increase in $R$.
+Therefore, our results show that it is possible to increase network robustness using less computational effort.
+The plot also shows that $E$, a cost function that does not consider attacks in its formulation, has a bad performance in this scenario.
+We conclude that, though more efficient, networks optimized exclusively for $E$ might not be appropriated in a realistic context, in contrast to $IntE$, which considers both effects.
+Moreover, it is interesting to note also that the curves for $R$ and the Integral Efficiency set have comparable areas, considering the standard deviation of the measurements as detailed in Table~\ref{defaulttable}.

 In Fig.~\ref{plotIntefficiency}, the cost function $IntE$ is analyzed through the plot of $E(Q)$ versus $Q$, showing that, as expected, the Integral Efficiency set has the better performance, i.e. the area under the corresponding curve is bigger.
-Interestingly, the curve referring to the set of networks obtained by optimizing for E alone shows that they have about the same performance as the unoptimized ones for this cost function (data on Column~$\langle IntE \rangle$ of Table~\ref{defaulttable}).
+Interestingly, the curve referring to the set of networks obtained by optimizing for $E$ alone shows that both have about the same performance as the unoptimized ones for this cost function (data on Column~$\langle IntE \rangle$ of Table~\ref{defaulttable}).

-Another interesting aspect of the work of Schneider et al~\cite{Schneider11} is the topology obtained by this optimization: a so-called onion-like structure.
+Another interesting aspect of the work of Schneider et al.~\cite{Schneider2011} is the topology obtained by this optimization: a so-called onion-like structure .
 In this topology, each layer is composed of nodes connected with nodes of the same degree, with few connections between layers.
-A direct procedure to generate this topology can be found in the work of Wu et al~\cite{Wu11}.
+A direct procedure to generate this topology can be found in the work of Wu et al.~\cite{Wu2011}.